 Comment 10:

-Quote/Paraphrase: “In the Twenty-first century, the essential qualities required to lead include the ability to collaborate, connect, empathize and communicate.
+Quote/Paraphrase: “In the Twenty-first century, the essential qualities required to lead include the ability to collaborate, connect, empathize, and communicate.
 All these qualities are feminine in nature and can help build a more sustainable future.”

 Essential Element: The comment highlights that the essential qualities of leadership for the 21st century are found more in women.